Harmodius and Aristogeiton: The assassination

 The plot – to be carried out by means of daggers hidden in the ceremonial myrtle wreaths on the occasion of the Panathenaic Games – involved a number of other co-conspirators.
 Thucydides claims that this day was chosen because during the Panathenaic festival, it was customary for the citizens taking part in the procession to go armed, while carrying weapons on any other day would have been suspicious.
 Aristotle disagrees, asserting that the custom of bearing weapons was introduced later, by the democracy.

 Seeing one of the co-conspirators greet Hippias in a friendly manner on the assigned day, the two thought themselves betrayed and rushed into action, ruining the carefully laid plans.
 They managed to kill Hipparchus, stabbing him to death as he was organizing the Panathenaean processions at the foot of the Acropolis.
 Herodotus expresses surprise at this event, asserting that Hipparchus had received a clear warning concerning his fate in a dream.
 Harmodius was killed on the spot by spearmen of Hipparchus' guards, while Aristogeiton was arrested shortly thereafter.
-Upon being told of the event, Hippias, feigning calm, ordered the marching Greeks to lay down their ceremonial weapons and to gather at an indicated spot.
+Upon being told of the event, Hippias ordered the marching Greeks to lay down their ceremonial weapons and to gather at an indicated spot.
 All those with concealed weapons or under suspicion were arrested, gaining Hippias a respite from the uprising.

 Thucydides' identification of Hippias as the two's purported main target, rather than Hipparchus who was Aristogeiton's rival erastes, has been suggested as a possible indication of bias on his part.